gfxdisp/omni-csf/README.md

 Other papers and more details on the modeling of the spatio-chromatic CSF can be found at the [project web page](https://www.cl.cam.ac.uk/research/rainbow/projects/hdr-csf/).

 This is an "early-access" version of the model, which is taken directly from our development branch.
-It is not optimized for speed and contains extra code that may not be relevant for core functionality of the model.
+It is not optimized for speed and contains extra code that may not be relevant for the core functionality of the model.